InfinityAbir/Text-Analyzer-by-Django/README.md

 Make your changes and commit (git commit -m "Add feature").
 Push to the branch (git push origin feature-branch).
 Create a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For any questions or suggestions, feel free to open an issue or contact me at your-email@example.com.